 Our experienced New York City lawyers have access to a variety of elite medical experts who will testify on doctor negligence cases that range from birth injuries to surgical errors and more.

 Sadly, doctor negligence can happen at any stage of treatment from the GP’s consulting room to the operating table.
 Our team will carefully and comprehensively investigate a case of negligence to determine whether or not a physician knowingly or even blatantly failed to give patients the right treatment.

 We have over 30 years of experience dealing with malpractice insurance companies, and if we have to, we will take your case to trial.
-We have a 95 percent success rate when it comes to trails!
+We have a winning record of success when it comes to trials!
 In fact, we have obtained hundreds of millions of dollars on behalf of our medical malpractice and personal injury clients in New York.